What is the Best Time for a Yangtze River Cruise? - April, May, September and October for Most Comfortable Weather & Beautiful Sceneries

 Cold December to February in Winter with Most Overcast Days & Fewer Cruise Ships

 Winter can be the worst time to cruise the Yangtze River.
-The weather is freezing especially on deck with a sharp river breeze.
+The weather is cold especially on cruise ship deck with a sharp river breeze.
 While winter has little precipitation, foggy and overcast days are common.
 Given mountains and peaks often obscured by clouds and mist, the views along the river have nothing to brag about.
 Snow is scant and concentrated on the mountaintops, thus the snow views is much less spectacular than in northern cities.
 During the off-season, many cruise ships suspend operations for maintenance, leaving fewer options.

 |